 As a PERSEUS PhD candidate, you will be employed by NTNU.
 During your stay, you have the opportunity to a 2-3 month international stay and 1-2 month national stay with one of the PERSEUS partners.
 This will allow you to extend your network within academia and industry, and to learn about your research area from both an academic, innovation and societal perspective.

 - Salary: Starting gross salary is 501 200 NOK/year (equal to approx. 46.000 EUR/year by the exchange rate of February 2023)

 Who can apply?

 We are looking for PhD candidates from all nationalities, who want to contribute to our quest to create knowledge for a better world.
 PERSEUS recruit candidates according to EU’s mobility rule, meaning that applicants cannot have spent more than 12 months in Norway during the last 3 years.

 When can you apply?

-- Call 1, with vacancies for 23 PhD candidates, will be launched in August 2021 (start of PhD period January 2022)
+- Call 1, with vacancies for 23 PhD candidates, was launched in August 2021 (start of PhD period January 2022)

-- Extra call, with vacancies for 9 PhD candidates, will be launched in March 2022 (start of PhD period August 2022)
+- Extra call, with vacancies for 9 PhD candidates, was launched in March 2022 (start of PhD period August 2022)

-- Call 2, with vacancies for 17 PhD candidates, will be launched in August 2022 (start of PhD period approximately January 2023)
+- Call 2, with vacancies for 20 PhD candidates, was launched in August 2022 (start of PhD period approximately January 2023)

 We believe in fair and open processes.
 All applications will be considered through a transparent evaluation procedure, with independent observers involved.